gahlautabhinav/FILE-HANDLING-UTILITY/README.md

 - **Write to File**: Writes text data into the file by specifying the file path and content.
 It also provides a confirmation message after successfully writing.
 - **Reading from File**: Retrives and displays the content of a file.
 It checks for files existance and also handles non-existant files.
 - **Modify File**: Replaces specific content in the file with new content.
 This allows for targeted edits without rewriting the entire file.
+- **Interactive Menu**: The utility funcitonalities can be accessed through a user-friendly menu.
+Choose from writing, reading, modifying or exiting the program.

+**BENEFITS**
+- **Simplified File Handling**: This utility streamlines file manipulation by handling resource management (opening, closing files) and potential IO exceptions.
+- **User-Friendly**: The interactive menu guides you through selecting the desired operation and provides clear prompts for file paths and content.
+- **Customizable**: While the provided code demonstrates basic usage, you can easily integrate this utility into your projects by calling its methods with specific file paths and content.

+**USAGE**
+- **Clone or Download the Repo**: Access the code by cloning this repository or downloading the ZIP file.
+- **Import the Class**: In your Java project, import the FileHandlingUtility class: import com.your.package.FileHandlingUtility;
+  (Replace com.your.package with the actual package location)
+- **Interactive Usage (Optional)**: Compile and run the FileHandlingUtility class to utilize the interactive menu.
+Follow the prompts to select the desired operation and provide file paths and content as needed.